Prince Greene: Court-martial

-According to Geake, Prince Greene was "exceptional in being one of a handful of black soldiers to face court martial."
+Geake said Prince Greene was "exceptional in being one of a handful of black soldiers to face court martial."
 On April 10, 1781, in Providence, Rhode Island, while the town was still under martial law, young residents often challenged the local militia and Continental troops after a night of carousing.
 That night in April, a twenty-three-year-old Providence man named Edward Allen, in the company of another man named John Pitcher, approached the barracks and began to throw stones and hurl "illiberal language" at the soldiers inside.

-According to historian John Wood Sweet in his book Bodies Politic, the barracks were location adjacent to the Rhode Island State House and was located there to protect the local gunpowder reserve.
-Sweet also notes; "The two assailants were men of prime fighting age—Edward Allen was twenty-three—but neither seems to have served in the local militia or in the Continental Army.
+According to historian John Wood Sweet in his book Bodies Politic, the barracks were adjacent to the Rhode Island State House to protect the local gunpowder reserve.
+Sweet also notes, "The two assailants were men of prime fighting age—Edward Allen was twenty-three—but neither seems to have served in the local militia or in the Continental Army.
 In this sense, the soldiers they attacked were their substitutes.
 Whatever touched off their anger that night was apparently tied to the fact that the soldiers in the barracks included members of at least two all-black companies."